Who Will Hire Me As A Former Pastor? A Step By Step Guide To Finding Ministry Friendly Companies

 Before you dive deeper, bookmark this page.
 That will allow you to come back to this filter later without having to do it all over again!

-Create a google sheet or use a tool like Teal to keep track of these companies and the people that transitioned from their ministry job into that company.
+Create a Google sheet or use a tool like Teal to keep track of these companies and the people who transitioned from their ministry job into that company.

 Here’s a bonus search filter: